 Not living in the real world.
 These things I've repeatedly been told throughout my life.
 2017 I started PANIC THE MOTHER on Instagram.
-Blessed with the delusion of an over privileged white male I thought I could pull a Fashion Brand out my ass.

 Low self-esteem, serious self-doubt, Mental Illness and my love of red flags held me back.
 I resided in the back of the queue with all the other babes that had ideas and visions but would most likely take them to the grave.
 Talking of the grave, grief played a massive part in my journey.
 They say when going through grief you shouldn't make any massive changes in the first year.
 I did.
 I turned my life on its head.

-First stop was sorting my Mental out, three years later I'm still working on this babe.
+First stop was sorting my Mental out, four years later I'm still working on this babe.
 I battle my mind every day, do not look at me and think I must have my shit togther.
 I don't.
 I do however work on myself every day to become the lover I know I can be.